-Redirects on a Static Host: What's Possible
+Redirects on a Static Host: Custom Redirect

 When you delete a page, rename a file, or restructure your website, you need to send visitors and search engines from the old URL to the new one.
 That's a redirect.
 On a traditional web server with PHP or Apache, redirects go in an .htaccess file.
 On a pure static host, you don't have that option.
 Here's what you can do instead.